 Quizzes: On three weeks of the semester, you will complete a multiple-choice quiz that reviews the material covered up to that point in the semester.
-Each quiz has two components: an online practice portion (worth 25% of your quiz grade) and an in-class portion (worth 75% of your quiz grade).
+Each quiz has two components: an online practice portion (worth 5 points) and an in-class portion (worth 10 points).
 The practice portion is meant to serve as your study guide and review for the in-class portion.
 Accordingly, each practice portion consists of 10 questions, and you will have two attempts to complete it.
 It is recommended that you complete the first attempt without referencing your notes.
 After submitting the quiz, you will be able to see which questions you answered incorrectly.
 You should then use your notes to figure out why you got those questions wrong, correct your answers, and resubmit.
 Only your highest score on the practice portion will be counted.
-The in-class portion consists of 5 similar questions, and you will have only one attempt to complete it.
-Your final quiz grade is out of 10 points (2.5 pts for the practice portion, and 7.5 points for the in-class portion).
+The in-class portion consists of 10 similar questions, and you will have only one attempt to complete it.

-Experiment Proposal Presentation: On the fourth week of class, you will be divided up into groups of three and randomly assigned to a presentation week (Week 8, 12, or 16).
+Experiment Proposal Presentation: On the fourth week of class, you will be divided up into groups of four and randomly assigned to a presentation week (Week 8 or 13).
 On your assigned week, your group will be responsible for preparing a 10-minute presentation based on the portion of The New Childhood that is assigned for that week.
 Specifically, your group will select one major claim about video game effects offered in the text, and you will devise an experiment to test that claim.
 Your presentation will outline your experimental hypothesis, your plan to manipulate the independent variable, and your plan to measure the dependent variable.
 You will also discuss issues related to the internal and external validity of your design.
 The purpose of this assignment is to practice applying information that we've covered in lecture about experimental design to a real-world problem, which we will then use to guide our in-class discussion of the text.
 Your presentation will be graded out of 20 points, and a detailed rubric is provided on the assignment sheet posted to Carmen.

-Serious Game Analysis: On the 15th week of class, you will turn in a four-paragraph critique of an existing serious video game.
+Serious Game Analysis: On the 14th week of class, you will turn in a four-paragraph critique of an existing serious video game.
 This short paper will require you to apply material discussed throughout the semester (e.g., relevant theoretical frameworks and concepts) in order to critically evaluate the design of an existing game.
 In doing so, you will propose modifications to the game that are meant to enhance its effectiveness.
 You will write this paper as if you were addressing the designer/creator of the game.
 This assignment is meant to clarify how the material we've discussed in class relates to real-world issues in game design.
 Your paper will be graded out of 20 points, and a detailed rubric is provided on the assignment sheet posted to Carmen.